silver-general/assembly-learning/common-instructions-directives.md

 start with a "."

 ### .ecu *name* *constant*
-equicalent to #def in C. assigns a constant to a name. it can't be modified!
+equivalent to #def in C. assigns a constant to a name. it can't be modified!

 ### .org